Fatanaminullah/personal-calendar-web-app/README.md

 ![Web Screenshot](./screenshot_web.png)

-This is a personal calendar website application created using ReactJS You can schedule your events on this current month with this application.
-You can check it out here: [**https://personal-calendar.fatanaminullah.com**](https://fatanaminullah.com)
+This is a personal calendar website application created using ReactJS.
+You can schedule your events this month with this application.
+You can check it out here: [**https://personal-calendar.fatanaminullah.com**](https://personal-calendar.fatanaminullah.com)

 ## Run Project